 Caroline began her career as a history teacher and worked in schools in north London and Kent.
 Whilst working as a teacher, she also completed an MA in Historical Research.
 Caroline gave up teaching when she had her daughters and decided to care for them full time.
 During these years she was involved with several local oral history projects which recorded the experiences of people who had lived and worked in London during the Second World War.

 Caroline returned to the workplace in 2017 when she joined the Seafarers Hospital Society as an Administration Assistant for a period of maternity cover.
 When that ended, she was appointed to archive the Society’s considerable store of historical documents.
-Most recently she has worked on an interactive timeline of the history of the Society for the website.
+Most recently she has worked on an interactive timeline of the history of the Society for the website and has taken on the additional role of Grants Assessor.

 Our trustees provide essential governance and support to the Seafarers Hospital Society.
 We are grateful for their voluntary work and expertise.